xbach/docs/trezor-faq/eshop.rst

 1. Select the color of your TREZOR and click "Buy now".
 2. You will be taken to the Shopping Cart.
 If you wish to add more products, you can do it right there by changing the amounts and hitting "Recalculate".
-3. Optionally add DHL Express shipping by clicking the text link below the cart.
+3. Optionally switch DHL Express shipping to Standard Shipping by clicking the Standard Shipping tile below the cart.
 4. Proceed to entering your address and confirm with "Send order".
 5. You will be taken to a page with your bitcoin payment instructions.
 6. Once the payment is confirmed through the Bitcoin network, we'll start to process your order and let you know when your order has been shipped.